Several conjectures about possible parentage are circulating, but none of these have yet been proven. I will mention a few here.

 In 1993, I proposed a theory to usenet groups and other researchers that the "Elisabeth Margretha Kristlerin" that appears as a sponsor on the baptism of Elisabeth Margretha Haas on 14 Apr 1745 [Augustus Lutheran Church Archives, Trappe, Pa., in Pa.
 Germ.
 Soc.
 Proc, Vol. 4, page 185] was the wife of Daniel.
 After an in-depth study of known Chrismans and other individuals in the Montgomery Co. area, I was able to find only four possible matches to the sponsor in the record, and the other three appear extremely unlikely.
 Regardless of this record, we know from a record at New Hanover that Daniel's wife was living on 31 Oct 1745, and that she was deceased before 1760 (her actual date of death was probably soon after 1745).
 Since I circulated this theory, several people have independently told me that their family histories list his wife as "Margaret".
 None of these have documented their sources.

-©1999-2007, Lonnie Chrisman
+©1999-2007, Lonnie Chrisman San Jose, CA |

-Return to List of Immigrants
+Return to Main Page Return to List of Immigrants |